ori-drs/pronto-distro/README.rst

 About LCM:
 ----------

-Currently Pronto uses LCM to received data and to publish output.
+Currently Pronto uses LCM to receive data and to publish output.

 Lightweight Communications and Marshalling (LCM) is a tool for efficient multi-process message passing originally developed at MIT for the DARPA Urban Challenge.

-To those familiar with ROS, it serves the same purpose as the message passing in ROS: messages are typed like C structures and code is compiled to allow C/C++, python and Java bindings.
+To those familiar with ROS, it serves the same purpose as the message passing in ROS: messages are typed data structures and code is compiled to allow C/C++, python and Java bindings.
 Data is received in a process via network communication and event-based function callbacks.

 We provide a LCM-ROS translation bridge to allow easy integration with a ROS-based system.
+Transmission 1-to-1 is straightforward.

 If you are interested in a native ROS application, please get in touch.